eficode-academy/kubernetes-katas/00-setup-kubectl.md

 ```

-Furthermore you should now have access to the google cloud cluster!
+You should now have access to the google cloud cluster!
 Verify by looking at the nodes for the cluster:

 ```
 kubectl get nodes